+Impact of laws and regulations

+Question

-Question Management response 1.
-How does management gain assurance that all relevant laws and regulations have been complied with?
+1. How does management gain assurance that all relevant laws and regulations have been complied with?

+What arrangements does Blackburn with Darwen Borough Council have in place to prevent and detect non-compliance with laws and regulations?

+Are you aware of any changes to the Council's regulatory environment that may have a significant impact on the Council's financial statements?

+Management response

 The Council's Legal & Governance department provides advice on law and regulation on a number of areas that relate to Council's business and activities.
 In addition, the Contracts & Procurement team also advise on laws and regulations relating to that area.
 There are a number of qualified legal professionals with expertise in specific areas of the law, who would provide advice and legal support to departments.

 The Legal & Governance department also includes the Council's Complaints team, who coordinate complaints receive, and where they escalate undertake internal investigation and liaise with the LGO when referred.
 The consideration and dealing of complaints are supported by qualified legal staff.
 Any legal issues that are identified from the complaints are actioned appropriately.

 Instruction of external legal advisers including Counsel as appropriate in complex matters.
 To update knowledge, qualified legal staff are required to undertake extensive training and collate CPD points-regulated by the Solicitor's Regulatory Authority.

 The Council's Constitution is regularly reviewed and updated, ensuring that relevant changes in the law are reflected and that the governance framework is legally sound.

 There have been no actual claims for judicial review issued against the Council for a number of years.
 However, letters before action under the Judicial review protocol were received which were responded to adequately and thereby negating the need for a claim to be made.

-The Strategic Head of Service (who is also the Monitoring Officer) is the authorised signatory for all court documentation, statutory notices and signing of deeds etc. Regular legal performance information provided to management e.g. children's social care order applications and prosecution numbers.
+The Strategic Head of Service (who is also the Monitoring Officer) is the authorised signatory for all court documentation, statutory notices and signing of deeds etc.

+Regular legal performance information provided to management e.g. children's social care order applications and prosecution numbers.

-Question Management response The Council has written procedures/protocols to deal with regular situations where we have legal obligations to discharge e.g. Traveller/Unauthorised Encampments-discharge of our legal duties in relation to equalities and human rights, RIPA Procedural Guide, CCTV Policy and Enforcement and Prosecution Policy.
-Legal & Governance have drafted and advised on the content of these documents, which are reviewed and updated to reflects changes in the law.
-Staff who are members of professional bodies are bound by their codes of conduct and requirements to comply with professional standards and relevant laws and regulations Corporate and Departmental risk registers are in place.
-Directors complete and sign and an annual assurance statement as part of the process to prepare the Council's Annual Governance Statement The risk based audit plan would consider compliance with laws and regulations for key risk areas.
-What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
-See above.
-Also Monitoring Officer and 2 Deputy Monitoring Officers[solicitors] to ensure lawful decision-making as well as provision/procedure to ensure legal implications are considered for all Executive and other reports.
-Legal representatives attend at Council, Executive Board and regulatory committees to advise as appropriate.
-The statutory role of Proper Officer for Births Deaths and Marriages is held by a senior qualified legal officer-last service assurance report submitted was rated by General Registry Office with 'high assurance'.
-External Inspections would also detect non compliance e.g. a recent RIPA desktop inspection provided positive feedback.
-We also have a RIPA Monitoring Group.
+The Council has written procedures/protocols to deal with regular situations where we have legal obligations to discharge e.g. Traveller/Unauthorised Encampments-discharge of our legal duties in relation to equalities and human rights, RIPA Procedural Guide, CCTV Policy and Enforcement and Prosecution Policy.
+Legal & Governance have drafted and advised on

-Question Management response Are you aware of any changes to the Council's regulatory environment that may have a significant impact on the Council's Regular training is provided to elected members and officers at all levels from the in-house legal team and externally on a wide range of subject matter relating to our statutory duties and legal compliance in general.
-Regular Statutory Officers Group meeting has been set up to focus on the overall governance of the Council, assurance including better decision-making.
-No. financial statements?
-2. How is the Audit and Governance Committee provided with assurance that all relevant laws and regulations have been complied with?
-Through Audit & Assurance reports and opinions on specific areas of business via the delivery of the risk based annual audit plan.
-3. Have there been any instances of non-compliance or suspected non-compliance with laws and regulation since 1 April 2020 with an on-going impact on the 2020/21 financial statements?
-No 4.
-Is there any actual or potential litigation or claims that would affect the financial statements?
-Full disclosures are made in relation to the MMI Scheme of Arrangement and claims the Council are pursuing to recover costs of care in a small number of cases - included as contingent liability / asset The Council is currently involved in a construction litigation matter with a former contractor on the Bus Station project.
-Legal proceedings commenced in the High Court and the Council are supported by specialist external legal advisors.
-Related his matter, the Council is pursuing a performance bond provided by the former contractor, and is subject to the outcome of the legal proceedings.
-The value of the claim is over £3m plus associated costs.
-21 There are no other insurance claims or other litigation known of that would affect the n financial statements.
+Impact of laws and regulations

 Question Management response 5.
-What arrangements does the Council have in place to identify, evaluate and account for litigation or claims?
+What arrangements does Blackburn with Darwen Borough Council have in place to identify, evaluate and account for litigation or claims?
 Claims in Legal services over recent years have generally declined and have been relatively low in value.
 High risk claims would potentially be monitored via our risk register.
 Outcomes of cases or situations where the council could be legally challenged tend to be evaluated 'organically' and procedures changed/developed by way of lessons learnt e.g. procedures for remedial action for data breaches-outcomes monitored for the organisation, issues identified from feedback/complaints received and LGO reports etc 6.
-Have there been any report from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-There are no reports known of that would affect the financial statements.
+Have there been any reports from other regulatory bodies, such as HM Revenues and Customs, which indicate non-compliance?
+If so, please provide details There are no reports known of that would affect the financial statements.